 Kent-born Clare McEwan studied textile design at Central Saint Martins College of Art and Design and graduated with First Class Honours in 2003.
 Since then she has been working as a freelance designer, investigating the use of digital photography and print media within textiles, and producing large-scale textile hangings for interiors.
 In 2004 she secured a commission for these textile hangings in a Health clinic in the Emirates Towers, Dubai.

 In 2005, Clare was selected for the Arts Council South East Setting Up Scheme, where she held a Digital Artist Placement with Waddesdon Church of England School, Buckinghamshire.
-The placement provided dedicated studio time and was the start of Clare’s involvement in art education, which continues to expand and inform her artistic practice, including a ‘virtual residency’ via webcam with four schools in 2007-8 and a 6-month artist residency at St Pancras RC Primary School in Lewes, where she worked with the whole school to build a collaborative wall hanging for their new art space – a 6m x 4m piece made from recycled fabric, dyed, printed, embroidered and constructed.
+The placement provided dedicated studio time and was the start of Clare’s involvement in art education, examples include her ‘virtual residency’ with four schools via webcam and an artist residency at St Pancras RC Primary School in Lewes, Sussex.

-Clare continues to lead workshops with both Primary and Secondary schools, in experimental photography, digital art and printmaking projects with partners such as Chalfonts Communtiy College, the British museum and Charleston House, among others, on paper-making, felt making, fabric dying and printing.
+Clare has continued to lead workshops with both Primary and Secondary schools, in experimental photography, digital art and printmaking projects with partners such as Chalfonts Communtiy College, the British Museum and Charleston House.
+More information on these projects can be found on Clare’s portfolio website.